User-created data source: Spark SQL

 Prerequisites

-• Ensure that your network is connected:
+• Ensure that you have network connectivity:

 • If your Spark SQL database is deployed on an Alibaba Cloud ECS instance, you can connect to it through an Alibaba Cloud VPC.